 Nu Skin is a direct sales Multi-Level Marketing (MLM) company that market and sell skin care products and nutritional supplements.

 What Exactly Is Multi-Level Marketing?

-Typically, distributors earn commissions, not only for their own sales, but also for sales made by the people they recruit (source: FTC – Federal Trade Commission).
+Typically, distributors earn commission not only for their own sales, but also for sales made by the people they recruit (source: FTC – Federal Trade Commission).

-They also offer Nu Skin 180 body care, hair products, and cosmetics.
+They also offer Nu Skin 180 body care, hair products and cosmetics.
 I purchased a spa system for cellulite removal, but I never saw any results.
-Although, I did not have patience to use it every day for 20 minutes as you were supposed to.
+Although, I have to admit I did not have patience to use it every day for 20 minutes as you were supposed to.

 The ageLOC skin care series and the Pharmanex nutrition supplement brands are currently bought and marketed by 950,000 distributors.
 The ageLOC line was responsible for 43% of the total profit in 2012.

-The representatives of the company do not like to call Nu Skin a multi-level marketing company, since they know it does not ring well in many peoples’ ears, so they use the little nicer phrasing of a network marketing company instead.
+The representatives of the company do not like to call Nu Skin a multi-level marketing company.
+They know it does not ring well in many peoples’ ears, so instead they are using the slightly nicer wording of a network marketing company.

 Many people associate the MLM business model with pyramid schemes.

 This Takes Me To The Next Question –